zeetee1235/PyMusicTerm/README.md

+> [!WARNING]
+> This project is a work in progress.
+You may encounter some bugs — feel free to open an issue or submit a pull request with a fix.

 # pymusicterm
 **pymusicterm** is a terminal-based music player that allows you to play your favorite songs directly from your terminal.